lh3/ropebwt3/README.md

 A maximal exact match (MEM) is an exact alignment between the index and a query that cannot be extended in either direction.
 A super MEM (SMEM) is a MEM that is not contained in any other MEM.
-You can find SMEM of a query if your BWT is constructed from both strands of sequences.
+You can find the SMEMs of a query if your BWT is constructed from both strands of sequences.
 ```sh
 ropebwt3 match bwt.fmd query.fa > matches.bed